PinJuke/PinJuke/docs/INSTALLATION.md

 ## Install the .NET runtime

 If you run PinJuke for the first time it is likely that you need to install the .NET runtime.
-A message box may appear leading to the .NET download website from Microsoft:
+You may see a message box that takes you to Microsoft's .NET download website:

 ![Jukebox](images/installation-dot-net.png)